dkd/hosted_solr-api/README.md

 #### 1. Create new Solr Cores

-Let's create a new Solr Core (see below for configuration options):
+This Rubygem ships with preconfigured SolrCore objects of all supported systems.
+See section "Available Core Configurations" for more details.
+Let's create a first generic Solr Core:

 ```Ruby
 require 'hosted_solr/api'